20 Tips for Perfectly Packing Your Belongings

 When it comes time to unpack, you may not be able to do it all in one day.
 If boxes are likely to stay unpacked in your new home for a while, make sure you have one box of essentials that you can use for the first few days in your new home.
 A few changes of clothes, some toiletries, tea bags, a kettle…keep a small bag or box of things you know you will need as soon as you get to your new home and keep it near the front of the storage unit so you can grab it straight away.

 We hope these handy tips help you when you’re packing.
 If you need any boxes, protective wrapping or padlocks, you can get Kangaroo storage boxes and other packing accessories from us.
-At Kangaroo Self Storage, we offer self storage in Glasgow, self storage in Edinburgh and self storage in Dundee.
+At Kangaroo Self Storage, we offer storage units in Glasgow, storage units in Edinburgh and storage units in Dundee.